 Definition, Etiology, PathogenesisTop

 Multiple myeloma (MM) or plasma cell myeloma (PCM) is a hematologic malignancy that involves the proliferation and accumulation of monoclonal plasma cells, which produce monoclonal immunoglobulin or its fragments (M protein).
 Neoplastic cells most probably originate from memory B cells.
-The etiology is unknown.
+Etiology is unknown.

 Clinical Features and Natural HistoryTop

 Clinical manifestations are caused by the proliferation of neoplastic plasma cells, which secrete monoclonal (abnormal) proteins as well as cytokines.
-The manifestations include:
+Manifestations include:

 1) Bone pain (the most common symptom, present at some stage in a majority of patients) in the lumbar spine, pelvis, ribs, or less commonly in the skull and long bones.
 This is caused by osteolytic lesions and pathologic fractures (eg, vertebral compression fractures).